sindresorhus/got/readme.md

 Type: `boolean`<br>
 Default: `false`

-When used in Electron, Got will use [`electron.net`](https://electron.atom.io/docs/api/net/) instead of the Node.js `http` module.
+When used in Electron, Got will use [`electron.net`](https://electronjs.org/docs/api/net/) instead of the Node.js `http` module.
 According to the Electron docs, it should be fully compatible, but it's not entirely.
 See [#315](https://github.com/sindresorhus/got/issues/315).

+###### throwHttpErrors

+Type: `boolean`<br>
+Default: `true`

+Determines if a `got.HTTPError` is thrown for error responses (non-2xx status codes).

+If this is disabled, requests that encounter an error status code will be resolved with the `response` instead of throwing.
+This may be useful if you are checking for resource availability and are expecting error responses.

 #### Streams

 #### got.stream(url, [options])

+Sets `options.stream` to `true`.

 `stream` method will return Duplex stream with additional events: